 James Beard award winning journalist, Carolyn Jung, sums up my adventures in cooking from Paris to Pescadero and from 3-Michelin star restaurants (Guy Savoy, Paris and Le Bernardin, NYC) to farm-to-table adventures far better than I ever could in Edible Silicon Valley Magazine.
 She makes sense of my cross-continental journey in cooking and my passion for teaching teens the culinary arts and bringing people together to celebrate the farm season.

 When I’m not teaching my Edible After School course and writing this blog (now 10 years in the making!
-Woot!)
-I am cooking for events public & private at Pie Ranch, Tunitas Creek Kitchen on Potrero Nuevo Farm, and Echo Valley Farm.
+Woot!) and problem solving for 6 Bay Area restaurants, I am cooking for events public & private at Pie Ranch, Tunitas Creek Kitchen on Potrero Nuevo Farm, and Echo Valley Farm.
 If you are interested in hosting something special I’d be happy to chat with you about your event.
 I keep my Facebook account current.
 Friend me, I’d love to stay in touch!
 Amy’s Facebook Page.